Notifiarr/dockwatch/README.md

 - Check for update

 ## Features
+- Link and control multiple servers
+- Try to find/match icons for non unraid usage
 - Setup update schedules on a container by container basis
 - Setup notify only or update on a container by container basis
 - Mass prune/remove orphan images and volumes